JoseQuintas/hwgui/samples/doc/Readme.txt

 inline comment into the source code, if this information is helpful for the user.

+The subdirectory "image" contains screenshots of sample programs.

 1.) propsh.prg: (to be continued)
     Property sheet, freezes at hwg_PropertySheet(),